canonical/microk8s.io/docs/ports.md

 The authentication [strategies](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#authentication-strategies)
  enabled by default are:
- - Static Password File, with password tokens and usernames stored in `/var/snap/microk8s/current/credentials/basic_auth.csv`
+ - Static Token File with tokens in `/var/snap/microk8s/current/credentials/known_tokens.csv`,
- - Static Token File with tokens in `/var/snap/microk8s/current/credentials/known_tokens.csv`, and
+ - X509 Client Certs with the client CA file set to `/var/snap/microk8s/current/certs/ca.crt`,
- - X509 Client Certs with the client CA file set to `/var/snap/microk8s/current/certs/ca.crt`.
+ - Static Password File with password tokens and usernames stored in `/var/snap/microk8s/current/credentials/basic_auth.csv`.
+This strategy is available only in releases prior to v1.19.

 Under `/var/snap/microk8s/current/credentials/` you can find the `client.config` kubeconfig file used by `microk8s kubectl`.

 By default all authenticated requests are authorized as the api-server runs with